frankframework/frank-manual/docs/source/deploying/jms.rst

 Configuring JMS and its driver
 ==============================

 JMS stands for Java Message Service.
 This is a standard that allows Java applications, including the Frank!Framework, to write and read from queues.
-Frank configurations access the queue through its JNDI name (Java Naming and Directory Interface).
+Frank configurations access the queue system through its name.
 This is a string that starts with ``jms/``, for example ``jms/qcf-artemis``.
-As a system administrator, you should receive the JNDI name that is given to the queue to be accessed.
-It is your job to set up this queue and to configure how the Frank!Framework should reach the queue.
+As a system administrator, you should receive the name that is given to the queue system to be accessed.
+It is your job to set up this queue system and to configure how the Frank!Framework should reach the queue system.

 ..
 NOTE::

-   Frank developers should know that the JNDI of the queue to read or write is specified in attribute ``queueConnectionFactoryName`` of the ``<JmsSender>`` or ``<JmsListener>``.
+   Frank developers should know that the name of the queue system to read or write is specified in attribute ``queueConnectionFactoryName`` of the ``<JmsSender>`` or ``<JmsListener>``.
+The actual queue is specified by attribute ``destinationName``.

 ``resources.yml``
 -----------------